 Between 2006 and 2011 I played live keyboards and sang backing vocals for Bristol based band Mesh, playing all over Europe and the US.

-In 2007 I formed Tenek, with old friend and previous band member, Peter Steer.
+In 2007 I formed Tenek, with previous band member Peter Steer.
 Tenek has released 3 albums – ‘Stateless’ and ‘On the Wire’, ‘Stateless’ and various singles.
 As well as playing numerous live dates taking us all around Europe and the UK.
 For more info please visit the official website or Facebook page.

-Silent Unseen Productions – In 2016 I got together with my old school pal and bandmate from 35 years ago, Gary Canty.
-Writing and producing a rather diverse variety of fresh, exciting electronic music that ranges from powerful dance to dramatic and even the exotic esoteric…all with a depth and quality only years of experience can yield.
+Silent Unseen Productions – In 2016 I got together with my old school pal and bandmate from 35 years ago, Gary Cantini.
+We’re writing and producing a rather diverse variety of fresh, exciting electronic music that ranges from powerful dance to dramatic and even the exotic esoteric…all with a depth and quality only years of experience can yield.
 The purpose of creating S.U.P (Silent Unseen Productions) is to write music that excites and inspires us both, as well as the listener.